pandalilly/stake-pool-school-handbook/stake-pool-guide/stake-pool-operations/building-and-signing-tx.md

 **Signing a transaction**

 A transaction must prove that it has the right to spend its inputs.
-In the most common case, this means that a transaction must be signed by the signing keys belonging to the payment addresses of the inputs.
+Most commonly, this means that a transaction must be signed by the signing keys belonging to the payment addresses of the inputs.
 If a transaction contains certificates, it must additionally be signed by somebody with the right to issue those certificates.
 For example, a stake address registration certificate must be signed by the signing key of the corresponding stake key pair.

 ```text
 cardano-cli shelley transaction sign \